Tofdu31/axelor-docker/README.md

 ## Run app container AXELOR with SLL

+First : modify the application.properties with your instructions

 After build all, Go to the folder aio-erp and edit .env
 ```
 nano .env